teodevgroup/teo/PLANNING.md

 - When updating an object, use its previous value **[DONE]**
 - Do not seed records for dropped tables and delete the seed record **[DONE]**
 - Fixed "equals": null and "not": null for SQL queries **[DONE]**
+- Generated models in clients and entities are in alphabetic order **[DONE]**

 #### 0.0.58
+- Server response: redirects
+- Server: custom request methods
 - Custom decorators and pipeline items
 - Auto completion for VSCode
 - Unit tests for rust code